tom-seddon/beeblink/docs/server.md

 them excluded.
 The exclusion is by device name, so watch out for changes in COM port assignment.

-You can get a full list of the command line options with `npm start -- -h`.
+You can get a list of the basic command line options with `npm start -- -h`.
+A full list is available with `npm start -- -v -h`.

 # Using a config file